HarperDB/documentation/docs/developers/components/reference.md

 It is also recommended that all extensions have a `package.json` that specifies JavaScript package metadata such as name, version, type, etc. Since extensions are just JavaScript packages, they can do anything a JavaScript package can normally do.
 It can be written in TypeScript, and compiled to JavaScript.
 It can export an executable (using the [bin](https://docs.npmjs.com/cli/configuring-npm/package-json#bin) property).
 It can be published to npm.
 The possibilities are endless!

-Furthermore, what defines an extension separately from a component is that it exports a `handleComponent()` method.
+The key to extension module is a named export `handleComponent()`.
+This is the only method that an extension module must export.
+It is the entry point for the extension, and is executed by Harper when the extension is used by an application.

 > An extension cannot export both `handleComponent()` and any of the Legacy extension methods.
-The component loader will throw an error if both are defined.
+Harper will throw an error if both are defined.

 The `handleComponent()` method is executed only on worker threads during the component loading sequence.
-It receives a single, `scope` argument that contains all of the relevant metadata and APIs for interacting with the associated component.
+It receives a single, `scope` argument that contains all of the relevant metadata and APIs for interacting with the associated application.

-The method can be async and is awaited by the component loader.
+The method can be async and is awaited during the loading experience.
 However, it is highly recommended to avoid event-loop-blocking operations within the `handleComponent()` method.
-See the examples section for best practices on how to use the `scope` argument effectively.
+See the following example for how to use the `scope` argument effectively.

 ### Example: Statically hosting files

 This is a functional example of how the `handleComponent()` method and `scope` argument can be used to create a simple static file server extension.
 This example assumes that the component has a `config.yaml` with the `files` option set to a glob pattern that matches the files to be served.

-> This is a simplified form of the [static](./built-in.md#static) built-in component.
+> This is a simplified form of the [static](./built-in.md#static) built-in extension.

 ```js
 export function handleComponent(scope) {